 Frequently Asked Questions

-The boundary changes affect all of Canyons District’s traditional high schools, except Brighton High School.
-Over five years, the changes are projected to gradually increase enrollment at Alta and Jordan high schools, which are under-capacity, and decrease enrollment at Corner Canyon and Hillcrest high schools, which are currently over-capacity.
+The boundary changes affect all of Canyons District’s traditional high schools, except Brighton High.
+Over five years, the changes are projected to gradually balance the enrollments at Alta, Corner Canyon, Hillcrest and Jordan high schools.

 How do I find out if I live in an area where boundaries are changing?